miseon119/whylearn.github.io/test/avatar.md

 # Deep Learning Note

+## Human Pose Estimation

+### Top-Down

+> There are two important parts: a human body detector to obtain person bounding boxes
+> and a single-person pose estimator to predict the locations of keypoints within these bounding boxes.

+#### Approaches
+- CPM
+- Hourglass
+- CPN
+- Simple Baselines
+- HRNet
+- MSPN

+### Bottom-Up

+> In general, top-down has more accurate result, and bottow-up is faster.

+#### Approaches
+- Openpose
+- Hourglass+Associative Embedding
+- HigherHRNet

+---

 ## COCO DATASET FORMAT

 The COCO dataset is formatted in JSON and is a collection of